FigmaAI/zeplin-ml/README.md

 ## Support Zeplin-ML

 If you have a question or a suggestion or found a bug, please tell us using the [issue tracker](https://github.com/dusskapark/zeplin-ml/issues) of this project.
-We'd love to have your Pull Request for helping hand on `Zeplin-ML`!
+Also We'd love to have your Pull Request for helping `Zeplin-ML`!